severo/awesome-parquet/README.md

 ### Java

 - [parquet-carpet](https://github.com/jerolba/parquet-carpet) - A Java library for serializing and deserializing Parquet files efficiently using Java records.
+- [parquet-java](https://github.com/apache/parquet-java) - A Java implementation of the Parquet format, owned by the Apache Software Foundation.

 ### JavaScript